Para-Lang/para-compiler/docs/source/lang_ref/compiler_structure.rst

 - `100` – InternalError: An Exception in the Internal parts of the compiler that are not related to the compilation.
 - `101` – InterruptError: The compiler received an interrupt while running.
 (Derives from the Python Base Exception KeyboardInterrupt)
-- `102` – FailedToProcessError: A specific error that is raised inside a compilation process or pre-processor process, which represents a failure in processing the wanted input.
-This class replaces the actual error that would be logged and all error logs will be printed onto the console.
+- `102` – FailedToProcessError: A specific error that is raised inside a compilation process, which represents a failure in processing some input.

 2** User Input Errors
 ^^^^^^^^^^^^^^^^^^^^^